Unsupervised edge map scoring: a statistical complexity approach: A statistical complexity measure (SCM)

+where $\mathcal{E}$ is an \emph{Equilibrium} index, $\mathcal{H}$ is an \emph{ Entropy} index, and $\textbf{b}$ is an edge map.
+To define such indices, the concepts of \emph{Equilibrium} and \emph{Information} in the context of ED must be discussed.

-We say that an edge map is well balanced (reached equilibrium) if it is structurally simple.
-In this sense, the map in panel (d) of Figure \ref{grafico_explicacion} is better balanced than the edge map in panel (c) and in turn, the one in (c) is better balanced than the one in (b).
-In the other hand, we say that a map has more information than another if it characterizes better the discontinuities, textures and shapes of the analyzed image.
-The overabundance of information produce chaotic (cluttered) edge maps like in (b), and the absence of information produce poor edge maps like in (d).
-Thus, Equilibrium and Information are two complementary concepts, and the product of them, the complexity, searches for a balance point between them.
-In order to measure the equilibrium of an edge map, we modified the cosine measure of section (\ref{def_q-NS_muchasGT}), replacing the family of GT by a family of edge patterns, that make sure the correct identification and value of the usual local characteristics of edges.
-In the other hand, the entropy is a concept that measures the amount of information of a system, which is maximized when the system reaches a random state.
-Thus we quantify the randomness of an edge map with a function based on Kolmogorov-Smirnov (KS) goodness of fit statistics, that measures the statistical distribution of the edge patterns against the uniform distribution.
+An edge map is well balanced (reached \emph{Equilibrium}) if it is structurally simple.
+In this sense, the map in panel $(d)$ of Figure~\ref{grafico_explicacion} is better balanced than the edge map in panel $(c)$ and in turn, the one in $(c)$ is better balanced than the one in $(b)$.
+Regarding \emph{Entropy}, one map has more information than another if the discontinuities, textures and shapes of the analyzed image are better characterized.
+The overabundance of information produces chaotic (cluttered) edge maps like in $(b)$, but the absence of information produces poor edge maps like in $(d)$.
+Thus, \emph{Equilibrium} and \emph{Information} are two complementary concepts, and the \emph{Complexity} searches for a balance point between them.

+Thus, to quantify the \emph{Equilibrium} of an edge map, we measured local correlation against a family of specific edge patterns assessing the correct identification and value of the usual local characteristics of edges.
+Since \emph{Entropy} should measure the amount of information of a system, which is maximized when the system reaches a random state, we assess the randomness of an edge map with an index based on contrasting the statistical distribution of the spatial edge positions against the bidimensional uniform distribution.